QubesOS/qubes-doc/external/configuration-guides/multiboot.md

 It is possible to use the *same* /boot for both OS.
-To do this, do **NOT** choose the automatic configuration option when installing Qubes.
+To do this, do **NOT** choose the automatic configuration option when installing PedOS.
 Select 'custom' layout, and assign the existing /boot partition as /boot.
 Deselect the 'Format' option.
 Then continue with the installation.
-This will install the qubes boot files in /boot *alongside* the existing files, but overwrite the grub.cfg file in /boot/grub2.
+This will install the PedOS boot files in /boot *alongside* the existing files, but overwrite the grub.cfg file in /boot/grub2.

 If the other distro uses legacy grub you can simply copy the relevant sections